FilipPikus/CheatTemplate-Read-Write/README.md

 in den "targetProcessName" setzt du auf deinen prozessnamen. in den "targetAddress" setzt du deine adresse wo du schreiben willst (Ab besten findes du das in cheat engine herraus).
+Das ist nur zum Experenmentieren da
 Viel Spaß beim Cheaten!

 English:
+This is only for experment
 Hello, welcome to my self-programmed cheat template.
 The cheat template can read/write into a process.